SasaKaranovic/WakeUp-Light/README.md

 - LDO: LM1117MPX-5.0

 ## Repository Contents
-- ### Schematic
-  Schematic is "preliminary" capture of the working prototype that I have made for my personal use.
+- Schematic is "preliminary" capture of the working prototype that I have made for my personal use.
 It has been tested and proven to work.
 Also, depending on your use case, there might be room for even more improvements
-- ### Firmware
-  Firmware supplied is the one that I developed for the early stage of the prototype and ended up using it till the end since it is working and doing the job nicely.
+- Firmware supplied is the one that I developed for the early stage of the prototype and ended up using it till the end since it is working and doing the job nicely.
 However, there is some room for improvement and polishing.
-- ### Future content
-  If there is need and enough interest for this, I will update my code to contain more comments (although it's pretty simple firmware and really self explanatory) and also design a PCB layout and provide you with source file and Gerber files, so everything is ready in case if someone want's to order components and order PCB.
+- Future content - If there is need and enough interest for this, I will update my code to contain more comments (although it's pretty simple firmware and really self explanatory) and also design a PCB layout and provide you with source file and Gerber files, so everything is ready in case if someone want's to order components and order PCB.